 - On-site diagnosis and treatment for minor ailments, accidents, and sicknesses

-- Referrals to medical specialists or clinicians when further care is needed
+- Referrals to medical specialists, therapist, counselors, and clinicians when further care is needed

 - Care planning for students in conjunction with area clinics